What is a Landscaping and Groundskeeping Worker?

 Landscaping & Groundskeeping Worker Job Outlook

 In 2016, there was an estimated number of 1,197,900 jobs in the United States for Landscaping and Groundskeeping Worker.
 New jobs are being produced at a rate of 11.3% which is above the national average.
 The Bureau of Labor Statistics predicts 135,200 new jobs for Landscaping and Groundskeeping Worker by 2026.
-Due to new job openings and attrition, there will be an average of 163,000 job openings in this field each year.
+The BLS estimates 163,000 yearly job openings in this field.

 The states with the most job growth for Landscaping & Groundskeeping Worker are Utah, Washington, and Nevada.
 Watch out if you plan on working in Illinois, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

-The salary for Landscaping and Groundskeeping Workers ranges between about $20,760 and $44,670 a year.
+The typical yearly salary for Landscaping and Groundskeeping Workers is somewhere between $20,760 and $44,670.

 Landscaping and Groundskeeping Workers who work in Alaska, Massachusetts, or Washington, make the highest salaries.